Cairnstew/docker-ssh/README.md

 - **Dockerfile**: Builds a container based on `ubuntu:22.04` with SSH server, essential tools (`git`, `sudo`, etc.), and user setup.
 - **entrypoint.sh**: Configures SSH keys, user permissions, and starts the SSH server.
 - **setup.sh**: Automates environment setup, including creating a `.env` file and a Docker secret for the password.
-- **docker-compose.yaml**: Defines the `gym-dev` service with SSH port mapping, GPU support, and volume for project persistence.
+- **docker-compose.yaml**: Defines the `docker-ssh` service with SSH port mapping, GPU support, and volume for project persistence.

 ## Setup Instructions